department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/claim-types.md

 Yes.
 There's no time limit on filing a disability claim.
 But you should know that the process may become more complex the longer you wait.

-Learn more about disabilities that may be related to your active-duty service, but not appear until after you've left the military:</br>
+Learn more about disabilities that may be related to your active-duty service, but may not appear until after you've left the military:</br>
   - [Disabilities that appear within 1 year after discharge](/disability-benefits/apply/one-year/)</br>
   - [Disabilities believed to be caused by contact with hazardous materials](/disability-benefits/conditions/exposure-to-hazardous-materials/)</br>
   - [Disabilities related to service in Southwest Asia (Gulf War Service)](/disability-benefits/conditions/exposure-to-hazardous-materials/gulf-war-illness/)</br>